AnyBody/tutorials/MuscleRecruitment/lesson1.md

 If we review this problem we can see that it has only a single degree of freedom and only a single muscle to carry the load.
-This actually means that the equilibrium equations are determinate (one degree of freedom and one muscle) and in this case it does no matter what $G$ is, so there is little we can do in the settings to influence the result of the analysis.
+This actually means that the equilibrium equations are determinate (one degree of freedom and one muscle) and in this case it does not matter what $G$ is, so there is little we can do in the settings to influence the result of the analysis.
 The result is given by equilibrium alone and there is no other muscle force than the one you see in the graph that would be able to